- Day 1: Hanoi – Arrival

 - Walk through the little alley streets of Hanoi Old Quarter, Enjoy the local food discovery tour

-- Overnight train ride to Sapa, Discover the Hill tribe villages
+- The overnight train ride to Sapa, Discover the Hill tribe villages

 - Take the overnight cruise trip, Admire Halong Bay’s majestic beauty